To content

 (may be partially in German)

-7,5 Case Study (similar to a seminar)
+to be announced Case Study (like a seminar)

 Further Courses